richardsondx/checkmate/README.md

 ## 📜 Cursor Rule Files

-In addition to the config-based rules, CheckMate creates `.mdc` rule files in the `.cursor/rules/` directory:

-These rule files improve Cursor's understanding of the CheckMate workflow and provide clear guidance about when and why commands are being executed.
-They follow Cursor's best practices with short, specific bullets and clear execution steps.
+CheckMate automatically injects several `.mdc` rule files into your `.cursor/rules/checkmate/` directory during initialization.
+These rules improve Cursor's understanding of the CheckMate workflow and provide clear guidance about when and why commands are being executed.

-View them in `.cursor/rules/` to understand how CheckMate integrates with your development workflow.

-## Cursor Rules (auto‑injected)

-CheckMate automatically injects several rule files into your `.cursor/rules/` directory during initialization:
+The rules include:

-* `pre_task.mdc` - Analyzes scope and potential impacts before coding begins
+* `pre-task.mdc` - Analyzes scope and determines which specs are affected by changes
-* `post_task.mdc` - Verifies all affected specs and blocks completion until passing
+* `post-task.mdc` - Verifies affected specs and applies auto-fixes as needed
-* `post_push.mdc` - Runs full test suite on pushes to prevent regressions
+* `post-push.mdc` - Runs full test suite on pushes to prevent regressions
-* `feature_validation.mdc` - Guides Cursor through the TDD workflow
-* `spec_generation.mdc` - Helps Cursor create and validate new specs
+* `spec-assistant.mdc` - Helps with spec creation and format guidance
-* `code_review.mdc` - Analyzes changes against existing specs
-* `debug_assist.mdc` - Provides context-aware debugging guidance
-* `refactor_safety.mdc` - Ensures refactoring preserves spec compliance
+* `spec-linter.mdc` - Automated linting and fixing of spec files
+* `verification-trigger.mdc` - Triggers feature verification workflow
+* `autofix-enforcer.mdc` - Enforces auto-fix attempts on failures
+* `drift-detector.mdc` - Detects spec-vs-code drift
+* `non-interactive-mode.mdc` - For CI/CD or headless CheckMate runs
+* `ai-feature-validation-guidelines.mdc` - Instructional guide for AI validation
+* `ai-verify-llm-reasoning-workflow-docs.mdc` - Documentation for LLM reasoning workflow

+These rules follow Cursor's best practices with short, specific bullets and clear execution steps.
+View them in `.cursor/rules/checkmate/` to understand how CheckMate integrates with your development workflow.